 Projected Social Security Payments From 2019 to 2034

-The average benefit check for January 2018 is $1,404.
+The average benefit check was $1,696.35 for March of 2023.
 Future payments will be based on COLAs as determined by the Social Security formula.
-Based on the last 20 years, the average COLA was 2.1 percent.
-Using that as a baseline average rate, here’s a table showing the anticipated Social Security payments for every year from 2019 to 2034.
+We know that over the last 20 years, the average COLA was 2.57 percent.
+Using that as a baseline average rate, here’s a table showing the estimated average Social Security payments for every year from 2023 to 2034.
 After 2034, the future of Social Security is currently uncertain.

 |Year||Projected Avg.
 Payment Amount|